oanda/apidocs/v1/stream.md

 #### Input Query Parameters

 accountIds
-: _Required_ An URL encoded comma (*%2C*) separated list of account IDs to subscribe for events.
-Note: This is only required on the sandbox, on our production systems your access token will map to the list of authorised accounts associated with the token.
+: _Optional_ A URL encoded comma (*%2C*) separated list of account IDs to subscribe for events.
+If the list is not provided, subscription will be done for all the authorized accounts associated with the token.
+Note: The list of account IDs is *required* on the sandbox.

 #### Example